javigs82/scala-akka-text-processor/README.md

  - Persistence is not the objective of the subject.
  - Spark for ml features.
  - This version only contains printing of topN TF documents.
 TF-idf will implement in future versions.
+ - Parse Command Line is not the purpose of the subject, so please feel free to set them up in `TextProcessorApp.scala`

 ### Caveats in this version